 Both the dry and the wet material dissolve in water very well, giving a clear light blue solution.
 Dissolving of the solid is shown in a short video (download size appr.
 1.2 MByte).
 The change of color is due to breakdown of the complex, see explanation at the end of this webpage.

+Replacing cesium chloride by potassium chloride The experiment was repeated with potassium chloride instead of cesium chloride.
+The solubility of potassium chloride in water is lower than that of cesium chloride, hence the solution of potassium chloride was heated somewhat (to 60 °C or so) in order to get a solution of high concentration.
 When the solution of potassium chloride is mixed with the solution of cupric chloride in concentrated hydrochloric acid, then a totally different result is obtained.
 No yellow or red solid is formed, but a compact white crystalline solid is formed, which quickly settles at the bottom.
 The dark green solution of cupric chloride is diluted and shifts color somewhat from olive green to grass green.

+The solid simply is potassium chloride.
+This is only very sparingly soluble in hydrochloric acid and it precipitates from the concentrated solution.
 To this green liquid with white precipitate some solid cesium chloride was added.
 When this is done, immediately a red precipitate is formed and this slowly creeps into the white precipitate.
 It looks as if the cesium chloride dissolves in the acid and reacts with the solution of cupric chloride.
 Two minutes after adding the solid cesium chloride, the contents of the test tube looks as follows:

 After shaking, all of the liquid becomes red/brown.
 The color is more dirty red/brown.
 This is due to the strong excess amount of cupric chloride, only a small amount of cesium chloride was added.